saltastroops/data-archive-database/model.md

 Red | Medium Resolution | | 555 - 890 | 40000
 Red | High Resolution | | 555 - 890 | 74000
 Red | High Stability | | 555 - 890 | 65000

+### BVIT

+The energy properties are obtained as described in the section on imaging with a filter.